-On my recent visit I took the KTM Komuter train from KL Sentral all the way to the recently opened Batu Caves Komuter station which is located a few steps from the entrance to the attractions.
+On my last visit I took the KTM Komuter train from KL Sentral all the way to Batu Caves Komuter station which is located a few steps from the entrance to the attractions.
 The fare was only RM2.60 each way (for those paying with cash and RM2.30 if you pay with Touch'n Go), which makes it the cheapest and easiest way to travel.
 The train has ladies-only coaches for the comfort and safety of female passengers.
 If you take your own car there is ample parking once you have negotiated the confusing road layout and reached the entrance to the cave complex.

 There are a few restaurants (vegetarian only being a Hindu Temple) where you can get a tasty Indian curry of 4 veggie dishes, rice and poppadums served on a banana leaf, together with a fresh coconut juice for around RM9.
 (Those prices were a couple of years ago - probably increased now given Malaysia's high inflation rate.)
 Update AUG 17: the prices have gone up.
 Now it costs RM 10 for the food and RM 5 for the coconut.
 Still pretty reasonable!